 Add 1 tsp. lemon or lime juice to keep the color from turning.

 A comment about adding lemon or lime juice.
 You only need to do that if you don't place each baggie of mashed avocado in the freezer right away before the discoloration has time to occur.
-I've never added when freezing and never had discoloration.
-Of course you will want to add the lemon or lime juice when making guacamole, etc. after thawing if not going to be eaten in just a few minutes.

 Can you freeze avocados for use later?